Arech/nntl/README.md

 * Regularizers:
   * Dropout
   * Constraints for a magnitude of derivative of loss function in outer layer (idea taken from aforementioned “Generating Sequences With Recurrent Neural Networks” (2013) by Alex Graves)
+* Early stopping, learning rates decay, momentum modification and etc..
+Any tuning of learning variables you would like during actual training process.

 ## The Pros and Cons
 ### Pros